LuvPatel/OneStore/README.md

 CMD ["npm", "start"]

 ```

+This Dockerfile does the following:

+* **Base Image**: Starts with the official Node.js 14 image.
+* **Set Working Directory**: Sets /usr/src/app as the working directory inside the container.
+* **Install Dependencies**: Copies the package.json files and installs the Node.js dependencies.
+* **Copy Application Code**: Copies the rest of the application’s source code into the container.
+* **Build the Application**: Runs the build process (if applicable) for your React frontend or Node.js backend.
+* **Expose Port 80**: Opens port 80 to allow access to the application.
+* **Run the Application**: Specifies the command to start the application when the container runs.

 If you want to build the Docker image locally from the provided Dockerfile, follow these steps in the terminal: